Broken-FEEC discretizations and Hodge Laplace problems: Analysis of broken-FEEC Hodge Laplace problems

-To establish a similar result for our CONGA Hodge-Laplacian operator we consider the solution operator $K_h : f \to u_h + p_h$ associated with the unfiltered nonconforming source problem \eqref{HLh_b_unfiltered}.
+To establish a similar result for our CONGA Hodge Laplacian operator we consider the solution operator $K_h : f \to u_h + p_h$ associated with the unfiltered nonconforming source problem \eqref{HLh_b_unfiltered}.
 We also complete assumption \eqref{pi_approx} with a similar approximation property for the conforming projection and its adjoint, namely

 which, given \eqref{optP}--\eqref{optP*}, essentially amounts to a first-order approximation property for the spaces $V^{\ell,c}_h$ and $M^{\ell}_h$.
 We then have the following refined estimate. \begin{theorem} Assume that the domain $\Omega$ is $s$-regular for some $0 < s \le 1$, and that the projection operators satisfy \eqref{pi_approx} and \eqref{PP*_approx}.
 Then for a penalization parameter such that